dansanderson/easyasm65/README.md

 * Supports a subset of the [Acme cross-assembler](https://sourceforge.net/projects/acme-crossass/) syntax and features.
 * Maintains a minimal memory footprint when running your program or during editing, so you can use the full power of your computer.
 * Uses the MEGA65 screen editor's Edit mode for editing assembly language source code.
+* Maintains your display settings: screen mode, upper/lowercase, colors.
 * Assembles to memory for testing, or to disk files for distribution.
 * Can produce a single-file bootstrap loader as part of your program.
 * Can store multiple memory segments on disk compactly in a single file, with bootstrap code that positions segments automatically.
 * Preserves source code in memory while running your program, and exits cleanly from your program back to the screen editor with source code restored.
-You can restore source code manually after an abnormal exit.
+Can restore source code after an abnormal exit.

 EasyAsm is released under the GNU Public License v3.
 See [LICENSE](LICENSE).